drmodo/sumo/README.md

 The robot was equipped with three sensors and four actuators, including an analog ultrasonic sensor (hc-sr04) and a digital IR sensor capable of detecting white color.

-### Used sensors
+### Used Parts
-1. ultrasonic sensor hc-sr04 (Analog)
+1. Ultrasonic Sensor hc-sr04 (Analog)
 2. IR sensor to detect the white color (Digital)
+3. 4-Gearbox actuators

-All important info are commented in the c file
+All important info are commented in the c file.

 Thank you!